anyflow/my-cluster/README.md

 ## Objectives
 - **Enable installation/deletion of apps, including Kubernetes itself, with a 'single command'**
-  - The goal is to restart from the initial setup at any time, ensuring that the installation/deletion process itself doesn't become a bottleneck in understanding the apps.
+  - The goal is to restart from the initial setup at any time, ensuring that the installation/deletion process itself doesn't become a bottleneck in understanding Kubernetes and the apps.
 - **Make it operable in a single host**
   - Essentially, to function as a home server/cluster.
 Naturally, this includes exposure to the internet.